bdwilson/IPCamViewer/README.md

 authentication so you can limit who can access your notifications as well as the ability to suppress notifications for some period of time from your phone (i.e. in case you're expecting lots of movement for a particular period).
-I currently use these with my Hikvision cameras since their built-in motion detection + built NVR capabilities in writing to SMB shares.
-This allows me to do all of my monitoring (Web server, MySQL, VSFTP, SMB) on a Raspberry Pi with an external drive (also tentatively working with Amcrest cameras - adjust cameras entry in database and set isAmcrest to 1 if you have an Amcrest camera).
+I currently use these with my Hikvision and Amcrest cameras since their built-in motion detection + built NVR capabilities in writing to SMB shares.
+This allows me to do all of my monitoring (Web server, MySQL, VSFTP, SMB, Exim) on a Raspberry Pi with an external drive.

 Screen Shots
 ---------